pmaji/data-science-toolkit/classification/logit/logistic_regression.md

   # dropping the now-useless variable
   select(-color) %>%
   # ensuring quality is a factor; this will be useful later
-  # as a rule of thumb, it's good to factor any non-numeric variables
+  # as a rule of thumb, it's good to factor any non-numeric variables when glm modeling
   mutate(quality = factor(quality))

+# examining the newly created dataset
 glimpse(red_main_df)
 ```